-Hotline – Frequently asked questions (FAQ)
+Hotline – Frequently asked questions

-1. What is the purpose of the Hotline?
+1. What is the hotline for?

 2. Who can use the Hotline?

-Instances of corruption, fraud, forgery or theft
+Incident or suspected incidents of corruption, fraud, forgery or embezzlement

-Improper use of IT resources
+Inappropriate use of IT resources

 Social and labor conflicts

-Other potential violations of the law
+Other possible violations of current legislation

-Calling the Hotline on 8 800 080 15 65
+By calling the hotline - 8 (800) 080 15 65

 All of the above operate 24 hours a day, 7 days a week, 365 days a year.